 The Contractor's staff shall include supervisory personnel experienced in landscape maintenance.
 The Work Force is to be experienced and familiar with maintaining plant material in subarctic conditions.

-Contractor shall replace any damaged tree or shrub at no additional cost to the Owner, regardless of the cause of the damage
+Contractor shall replace any damaged tree or shrub damaged by vandalism, a lawnmower, weed whip or other equipment at no additional cost to the Owner, regardless of the cause of the damage.

-B. Watering
+B.